Kosobudy, Pomeranian Voivodeship

-Kosobudy is a village in the administrative district of Gmina Brusy, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km south-east of Brusy, 24 km north-east of Chojnice, and 79 km south-west of the regional capital Gdańsk.
-It is located within the historic region of Pomerania.
+Kosobudy (Kòsobùdë) is a village in the administrative district of Gmina Brusy, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
+It is located in the ethnocultural region of Kashubia within the historic region of Pomerania.

+History

 Kosobudy was a royal village of the Polish Crown, administratively located in the Tuchola County in the Pomeranian Voivodeship.

+Eight Polish citizens were murdered by Nazi Germany in the village during World War II.